openstack/governance/reference/charter.rst

 ======================

 PTL seats are completely renewed every 6 months.
-A separate election is run for each program.
+A separate election is run for each project team.
 These elections are collectively held 5 weeks prior to each design summit, with nominations due 6 weeks prior to the summit and elections held open for no less than five business days.

 Voters for PTL seats ("APC")
 ============================

-Voters for a given program PTL election are the active program contributors ("APC"), which are a subset of the Foundation Individual Members.
-Individual Members who committed a change to a repository of a program over the last two 6-month release cycles are considered APC for that program.
+Voters for a given project's PTL election are the active project contributors ("APC"), which are a subset of the Foundation Individual Members.
+Individual Members who committed a change to a repository of a project over the last two 6-month release cycles are considered APC for that project team.

 Candidates for PTL seats
 ========================

-Any APC can propose their candidacy for the corresponding program PTL election.
+Any APC can propose their candidacy for the corresponding project PTL election.
 Sitting PTLs are eligible to run for re-election each cycle, provided they continue to meet the criteria.